agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/LocationsApi.md

 <a id="patchlocationusers"></a>
 # **PatchLocationUsers**
-> User PatchLocationUsers (string id, UsersData usersData, string name = null, string deleteNotExists = null)
+> User1 PatchLocationUsers (string id, UsersData1 usersData1, string name = null, string deleteNotExists = null)

 Use the `UsersData` object resource to insert or update (Upsert) a list of `UserData` using `Id` field(s) value.